Steady meal routines Tiny-dog warning signs Safe treats and extras

 Homemade sweet potato chews 🥔

-From the legacy site — Gareth's simple recipe for Yorkie-safe chews that are far better than commercial rawhide or processed treats.
+From the original site — Gareth's simple recipe for Yorkie-safe chews that are far better than commercial rawhide or processed treats.
 Sweet potatoes are digestible, low in fat, and give your Yorkie something satisfying to chew.

 Prep time: 5 minutes | Total time: ~3¼ hours | Oven: 120°C / 250°F